proustibat/bowboosh/README.md

    "javascript": {
-     "dir": "js",                           // Direcory name for javascript files, uses the same name for src or public path "outputFile": "main",                  // Name of javascript public file (will be changed into 'name.min.js' "subdir": {                            // Subdirectories of jaavscript files "smp": "simple-module-pattern",
+     "dir": "js",                           // Direcory name for javascript files, uses the same name for src or public path "outputFile": "main",                  // Name of javascript public file (will be changed into 'name.min.js' "subdir": {                            // Subdirectories of javascript files "smp": "simple-module-pattern",
        "umd": "universal-module-definition",
        "common": "common-js",